lynn/uxn-ja/README.md

 It writes font data, a look-up table, M₁ and M₂ to `uxnja-font.tal`, which is imported by `uxnja.tal`.

-Now when you call `uxnja-draw`, it loops over UTF-8 units `x` in the given string, and draws the sprite at `font[table[x mod M₁ mod M₂]]` for each of them.
+Now when you call `uxnja-draw`, it loops over UTF-8 units `x` in the given string, and draws the sprite at `font[lut[x mod M₁ mod M₂]]` for each of them.

 ## Why?

 A 16×16 Japanese bitmap font with kanji support is at least 200 kB, which is far over the maximum uxn ROM size of 64 kB.

 By only bundling the characters used in the ROM and accessing them with a hash function, we can get workable Japanese fonts in uxn that are only 4 kB or so.
+Each kanji used costs 32 bytes.

 ## Font credits